Published on March 17th, 2017 | by Contributing Author2

 5. Huge – Every sale and event is huge.
 Think of alternatives to use.
 For instance, “Our Biggest Sale of the Year,” is more descriptive.

 6. Cyberspace – It’s not 1980.
 If you refer to the Internet in any way, avoid outdated terms like “cyberspace,” or “information superhighway,” unless you’re being ironic.

 7. Hassle-free – Sure, the phrase seems positive, but you’re still associating the word “hassle” with your business or brand.
 Not a good idea.
 Go with “easy” instead.

 8. Once in a lifetime – Cliché, and typically untrue phrases like this don’t help your sales.
 Be original.

 9. Final days to save – This phrase is vague.
 How many days are left in the sale?
 Give your customers a specific time frame on all deals.

 Do you have a go-to marketing word that stimulates sales through email?
 Or do you have a list of marketing words that are pet peeves?
-If so, feel free to share them in our comment section below.
-Be sure to check out our most overused words in PR and Marketing, and the worst email subject lines, ever, as well!
+Check out our most overused words in PR and Marketing, and the worst email subject lines, ever, to see if they’re included.

 Join 140,000 small business owners